abcamp/CS201_FA25/README.md

 📆 By appointment, [sign up](https://calendar.app.google/eanj8A5keYwNhkdA7) or email amber.camp@chaminade.edu

-💻 I **strongly reccommed attending office hours** for any of the following:
+💻 I **strongly recommend attending office hours** for any of the following:

 - Troubleshooting code
 - Chatting about the theory behind the code